 John is the owner of World Surfaris, who had been a sponsor of the Noosa Festival of Surfing for many years.

-When management of the Festival became available at short notice in 2018, John didn’t hesitate to commit and will now oversee his 4th consecutive Festival.
+When management of the Festival became available at short notice in 2018, John didn’t hesitate to commit and has taken the Festival to new heights implementing several groundbreaking initiatives.

 Adamant that long term sustainability was to be a key element in the Festival’s future, John eliminated all single-use plastics in the first year and also introduced a Sustainability Pledge and Report.